saksham-1/A-Path-Planning-Algorithm-Visualizer/README.md

 The A*star path planning algorithm is a popular and efficient graph traversal and search algorithm that was developed in 1968 by Peter Hart, Nils Nilsson and Bertram Raphael of the Stanford Research Institute.
 I have always been fascinated by the efficiency and complexity of search algorithms and this interest led me to try and implement the algorithm myself in an interesting and visual way.

+Rule of exspansion - Expand node with lowest f value, aka node that is close to the straightest diagonal path from the start node to end node put simply

+Hueristic used is Manhanntan Distance

 # Implementation